johnl-m/github-depbot-autoreviewer/README.md

 # github-depbot-autoreviewer
 Tired of manually reviewing automated vulnerability fixes?
-Here's a script to approve and auto-merge all dependency upgrade pull requests (eg submitted by Snyk, Dependabot, Renovate etc) assigned to the current user.
+Here's a script which uses the GitHub CLI to approve and auto-merge all dependency upgrade pull requests (eg submitted by Snyk, Dependabot, Renovate etc) assigned to the current user.

 ### Usage
 1. Download the script